Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 amount of requests represented by each latency measurement is in the same order of magnitude,  e.g. your averaging per-server latency percentiles and your servers get a similar load or multiple points in time for one server, but there was a similar load at each point then you'll be fine.
-And you can always set up a separate alerting rule for unbalanced servers or drops in throughput.
+You can always set up a separate alerting rule for unbalanced servers or drops in throughput.
 As we'll see in some of these other points, sometimes taking sensible shortcuts instead of obsessing over math is the better way to get your work done operating